Artocarpus camansi: Distribution and habitat

-Artocarpus camansi is likely endemic to New Guinea, the Maluku Islands, and the Philippines.
+Artocarpus camansi is native to New Guinea, the Maluku Islands, and the Bismarck Archipelago, and has been introduced to the Philippines.
 The ambiguity of the origins of this plant is a result of spread and domestication of multiple species of breadfruit, A. camansi included, as Austronesian sailors spread from island to island in the Pacific.
 Artocarpus altilis, the breadfruit, is believed to be a domesticated descendant of A. camansi, selectively bred by Polynesians to be predominantly seedless.

 Breadnut trees can usually be found in tropical environments along low-lying areas at an elevation of 0–1550 m, inundated riverbanks, and in freshwater swamps.
 The plant grows best at an annual temperature range of 15–40 C in deep, well drained soil with a neutral to alkaline soil acidity.

 Uses

 One source states that A. camansi has "high nutritive value but it is an under-utilised food source".
 Although not as commonly eaten as the breadfruit, it is an important crop in New Guinea, where the breadnut is a staple crop.
 Usually the fruit is consumed when it is immature; thinly sliced pieces are boiled in soups.
 In the Philippines (along with the related breadfruit, jackfruit, and antipolo) it is commonly cooked with coconut milk and spices and eaten as ginataang kamansi.
 In South Asia and the Caribbean it is curried and eaten.
 The seeds are also of economic value in the Caribbean, Central and South America because they taste like chestnuts.
 As a result, the seeds can be roasted, boiled, canned, or processed into paste, butter, flour or oil.